 The analysis of variance for the WVPI response was elaborated by using the adjusted sum of squares for tests.
-After ANOVA analyzing it was noticed that both studied products had a significant effect on the WVPI (%) with p-values lower than 0.1.
-Actually, p-values were equal to 0.082 and 0.093, respectively for products (A) and (B).
-It was concluded that product (A) had the most significant effect on the studied response with the lowest p-value and the highest adjusted sum of squares (Adj SS equal to 137.73 and 126.3 for products (A) and (B), respectively).
+After ANOVA analysis, it was noticed that both studied products had a significant effect on the WVPI (%) with p-values lower than 0.1. p-values were equal to 0.082 and 0.093, respectively for products (A) and (B).
+It was concluded that product (A) had the most significant effect on the studied response with the lowest p-value and the highest adjusted sum of squares (Adj SS equal to 137.7 and 126.3 for products (A) and 100

+(B), respectively).

-From the main effects plot of the WVPI (%) presented in Figure 2(b) it can be noticed that as well as the quantity of product (A) increased there was an increase in the WVPI (%).
-For hydrophilic membranes the water vapor permeability is governed by chemical interactions between polymer hydrophilic sites (Figure 3) and water vapor molecules.
-The rise in the water vapor permeability when increasing product (A) quantity was the result of the increase in the number of sites that are able to interact with water vapor molecules.
-In addition, the membrane thickness and the concentration of water vapor adsorbed and absorbed in the membrane polymeric matrix had an effect on its water vapor transmission rate.
+From the main effects plot of the WVPI (%) presented in Figure 2b, it can be noticed that as well as the quantity of product (A) increased there was an increase in the WVPI (%).
+For hydrophilic membranes, the water vapor permeability is governed by chemical interactions between polymer hydrophilic sites (Figure 3) and water vapor molecules.
+The rise in the water vapor permeability when increasing product (A) quantity was the result of the increase in the number of sites that can interact with water vapor molecules.
+In thickness addition, the membrane and the concentration of water vapor adsorbed and absorbed in the membrane polymeric matrix affected its water vapor transmission rate.
 As well as the thickness of the membrane increased, its water vapor permeability decreased.

 Generally known, polyurethanes are hydrophobic [15].
-On the other hand, for non-homogenous polymeric systems the diffusion rate of water vapor molecules depends of their concentration in the membrane.
+On the other hand, for nonhomogenous polymeric systems, the diffusion rate of water vapor molecules depends on their concentration in the membrane.
 The diffusion of water vapor molecules through the membrane can be described by Fick's second law [2].

-Apart from this, considering that product (A) is a polyester polyurethane dispersion and that polyester polyurethane copolymer is not soluble in aqueous solution, hydrophilic segments are generally incorporated in its chain to make it dispersible in water.
+Apart from this, considering that product (A) is a polyester polyurethane dispersion and that polyester polyurethane copolymer is not soluble in an aqueous solution, hydrophilic segments are generally incorporated in its chain to make it dispersible in water.

 In this research, polymeric membranes with the same thickness were produced.
 When the quantity of product (A) was increased the amount of hydrophilic sites in the membrane was enhanced.
 As a result, the water vapor content on the membrane increased.
 Based on Fick's second law, the diffusion rate also rose.
-As a consequence, an augmentation on the water vapor permeability index was noticed.
+As a consequence, an augmentation in the water vapor permeability index was noticed.